yucombinator/cappdme/README.md

 cappd
 =====

 cappd.me is a link shortener in PHP 5.3 using the Slim framework, and NotORM for database access.
+It supports setting an expiration date and total cap before a link stops working and is then deleted from the database.

 Requirements
 ====